Mahmoud-Saadeh/city-explorer/README.md

 23-5-2021 7:00pm - Application now has a fully-functional location search.
 24-5-2021 6:00pm - Application now has a weather feature and a server.
 26-5-2021 7:30pm - Application now has the top 20 Movies.
+27-5-2021 3:30pm - some refactoring and added the last time the movies have been updated.

 ## Credit and Collaborations